bomctl/bomctl/docs/architecture/0009-use-standard-for-url-structure.md

 - Bare urls would need to be wrapped in a useless formatting, or go through additional processing to turn into a purl
   - `pkg:generic/bomctl@0.4.1?download_url=https://github.com/bomctl/bomctl/releases/download/v0.4.1/bomctl_0.4.1_darwin_amd64.tar.gz.spdx.json`
-  - Or bare urls just get parsed and passed to http client. (make it a special case for usability)
+  - Or bare urls just get parsed and passed to HTTP client. (make it a special case for usability)
 - Does not support all prospective future clients (gitlab, dependency track, etc.)
   - Although gitlab is listed as a candidate for a potential future purl type
 - Has support for many purl types we may never want to use (not necessarily a bad thing)